 Vegetable or plant based fats are all subject to oxidative rancidity.
 You may have had the misfortune of eating stale walnuts or eating whole wheat crackers that were opened too long ago.
 That is the flavor of rancid fat.
 Rancidity isn't necessarily a sign that there was anything wrong with the manufacturing process.
 The fats were probably just fine when the food was produced, but exposing unsaturated fats to heat, light and air will accelerate oxidative rancidity.

-Oils high in polyunsaturated fats such as corn or canola oil will go rancid faster than olive oil.
+Oils high in polyunsaturated fats such as corn or vegetable oil will go rancid faster than olive oil.
 Olive oil is mostly monounsaturated fat.
 Additionally, olive oil actually contains antioxidants and natural compounds that protect it from rancidity.

 Three tips to avoid rancid oil.